flutter/website/src/content/platform-integration/web/renderers.md

 ---

 Flutter web offers two _build modes_, and two _renderers_.
-The two build modes are the **default** or **WebAssembly**, and the two renderers are **canvaskit** and **skwasm**.
+The two build modes are the **default** and **WebAssembly**, and the two renderers are **canvaskit** and **skwasm**.

-The build mode is chosen when building the app, and determines which renderers are available at runtime.
+Flutter chooses the build mode when building the app, and determines which renderers are available at runtime.

+For a default build,
-When the default build mode is used, the `canvaskit` renderer is used at runtime.
+Flutter chooses the`canvaskit` renderer at runtime.
+For a WebAssembly build,
-Alternatively, when the WebAssembly build mode is used, Flutter will choose the `skwasm` renderer at runtime, and fall back to `canvaskit` if the browser doesn't support `skwasm`.
+Flutter chooses the `skwasm` renderer at runtime, and falls back to `canvaskit` if the browser doesn't support `skwasm`.

 ## Build modes

 ### Default build mode

-The default mode is used when `flutter run` and `flutter build web` commands are used without passing `--wasm` or by passing `--no-wasm`.
+Flutter chooses the default mode when the
+`flutter run` or `flutter build web` commands are used without passing `--wasm`, or when passing `--no-wasm`.

 This build mode only uses the `canvaskit` renderer.